-- Every participating camera must be using a Video Processing Mode that can generate events.
-Specifically, each camera must be using one of the following Video Processing Modes:
+- Every participating camera must be using a Video Processing Mode that can generate events. - Events must be enabled in the Desktop Client's Events Preferences menu. - Face detection and person detection must be enabled in the Desktop Client's Detection Preferences menu.

-- Learn and Monitor

-- Anonymous Traffic Monitoring

-- Enrolled and Anonymous Traffic Monitoring

-- Enrolled and Unique Traffic Monitoring

-- Enrolled and Stranger Monitoring

-- Events must be enabled in the Desktop Client's Events Preferences menu.

-- Face detection and person detection must be enabled in the Desktop Client's Detection Preferences menu.
 If person detection isn't enabled, then anybody whose face can't be seen (e.g. only the back of their head is visible) won't be counted.